smart-data-models/dataModel.Energy/ACMeasurement/doc/spec_JA.md

         type: Property
         units: Ampere
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateEnergyMeteringStarted:
-      description: 'The starting date for metering energy in an ISO8601 UTC format.'
+      description: The starting date for metering energy in an ISO8601 UTC format
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateObserved:
       description: 'Date and time of this observation represented by an ISO8601 UTC format.
-It can be represented by an specific time instant or by an ISO8601 interval to separate attributes `dateObservedFrom`,`dateObservedTo`.'
+It can be represented by an specific time instant or by an ISO8601 interval to separate attributes `dateObservedFrom`,`dateObservedTo`'
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     dateObservedFrom:
       description: 'Observation period: Start date and time in an ISO8601 UTC format.
-The attribute can be used in addition to the `dateObserved` attribute when it corresponds to a time interval to be highlighted.'
+The attribute can be used in addition to the `dateObserved` attribute when it corresponds to a time interval to be highlighted'
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     dateObservedTo:
       description: 'Observation period: End date and time in an ISO8601 UTC format.
-The attribute can be used in addition to the `dateObserved` attribute when it corresponds to a time interval to be highlighted.'
+The attribute can be used in addition to the `dateObserved` attribute when it corresponds to a time interval to be highlighted'
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     displacementPowerFactor:
-      description: 'Displacement power factor for each phase.
-The quantity is based on the fundamental frequency of the system.'
+      description: Displacement power factor for each phase.
+The quantity is based on the fundamental frequency of the system
       properties:
         L1:
           maximum: 1